getbeyondpay/docs/source/index.html.md

 <AmountRangeFrom>100</AmountRangeFrom>
 ```

+- GTE = Greater Than or Equal.
+The query will look for data that is greater than or equal to the data provided in the filter parameter.

 > Returns all transactions of $2.00 or less:

 ```xml
 <AmountRangeTo>100</AmountRangeTo>
 ```

+- LTE = Less Than or Equal.
+The query will look for data that is less than or equal to the data provided in the filter parameter.

 > Returns all transactions with Invoice Number 2001: